NoahBres/LearnRoadRunner/docs/drive-constants.md

 **`kStatic`** Volts.

+Further details on the motor model can be found in [_Controls Engineering in FRC_ by Tyler Veness](https://file.tavsys.net/control/controls-engineering-in-frc.pdf).
+The effects of these constants will be explained later.

 <HideAyudeWrapper :skipIfDriveEncoders="false">
 ::: warning
 Earlier you indicated that you are using drive encoders.
 You will not be touching this section.